Wehzie/master-thesis/README.md

 - Before running a full sweep run a test sweep with m-averages=1 with the final parameters
 - Before running a full sweep run a test sweep with the test parameters on the target hardware

+### Testing

+Unit tests are executed with

+    pytest src/tests

 ## In order of Priority: IDEAS and TODOS before final experiment can run

 In order of priority: